Fabio-A-Sa/Macros/README.md

 ### 3.1 Get all words from a website and push them to Excel

-A script that analyzes any web page and removes all the words contained there.
-Applying various filters to the text, namely:
+A script that analyzes any webpage and pull all words contained there.
+Apply various filters to the text, namely:
 - removing punctuation,
 - removing common words,
 - removing repeated words,